ihasdapie/chenbrian.ca/content/posts/setting_up_lxd_for_ros2_development/index.md

       mygpu:
         type: gpu
     ```
-3. Look for where your wayland and xwayland sockets are
+3. Look for where your wayland and xwayland sockets are.
+You will also need your host's `Xauthority` file, which is usually located at `~/.Xauthority`.
+In my case I screwed with it a little much and the file is in `/run/user/1000/xauth_<random_chars_here>`.
     - For me they were in `/run/user/1000/wayland-0` and `/tmp/.X11-unix/X1`
 4. Add these to your container.
 Here I link them to the container and then symlink it to the desired location.
-In my case I also linked over my `Xauthority` configuration.
 ``` conf
 devices:
   Waylandsocket: